RealTimeChris/Jsonifier/Documentation/Optimizing_For_Minified_Json.md

 Jsonifier allows you to optimize parsing speed if you know that the data will be minified, here is how:

-1. When parsing the JSON, you can set the first template argument of `parseJson` to `true`.
+1. When parsing the JSON, you can set the `minified` member of the `parse_options` structure, which gets passed as the first or second template argument of `parseJson` to true.

 ## Example